Ammo Storage Is Not Complicated But It’s Also Not Optional

 This color coding makes it simple.

-Open your ammo can, look at the desiccant color, note the ones with clear color, and replace them.
+Open your ammo can, look at the desiccant color, note the clear ones, and replace as needed.

 Easy peasy.